TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Background and Motivation

-As a result, AI workload incidents exhibit distinctive root cause distributions compared to cloud service incidents.
-In our one-year analysis, as shown in Figure~\ref{fig:category_breakdown}, GPU-related failures account for 52.47\% of incidents in our dataset, with ECC errors (34.90\%), missing GPUs (19.31\%), and GPU execution errors (14.60\%) being the predominant subcategories.
-In contrast, the top incident types in production cloud services are code and configuration bugs ($\sim$40\%), dependency failures (16.4\%), and infrastructure issues (15.6\%) according to~\cite{ghosh2022fight}.
+As a result, AI workload incidents exhibit distinctive root cause distributions compared to cloud workloads.
+Our one-year analysis (Figure~\ref{fig:category_breakdown}) shows GPU-related failures comprise 52.47\% of AI incidents.
+Among them, ECC errors (34.90\%), missing GPUs (19.31\%), and execution errors (14.60\%) are the primary contributors.
+Conversely, production cloud workloads primarily face code/config bugs ($\sim$40\%), dependency failures (16.4\%), and general infrastructure issues (15.6\%) according to~\cite{ghosh2022fight}.
 This disparity highlights the distinct challenges of managing AI workload incidents, as the related GPU, IB, and even software issues (CUDA, PyTorch, etc.) are undergoing rapid development and require much expertise to understand~\cite{xiong2024superbench}.

 {\bf Failure Pattern Analysis.} We analyze the recurrence rate of incidents over the year to identify persistent failure patterns in AI workloads (Table~\ref{tab:incident_repetition}).
-Recurrence rate is defined as the total number of incidents in a category divided by the number of distinct fault types within that category.
-Higher values indicate repeated occurrences of identical faults.
-Our analysis reveals that GPU-related incidents exhibit the highest recurrence rate (8.78), followed by networking (3.15) and system software (2.34) This pattern stems from the large-scale deployment of GPU clusterswith thousands of interconnected devices, where hardware failures and network issues tend to recur systematically.
-Additionally, the extended running time of AI workloads amplifies exposure to these recurring issues.
-In contrast, incidents in conventional cloud services are typically caused by code or software errors.
+The recurrence rate, calculated as total incidents in a category within the year divided by its distinct fault types, measures the average reoccurrence of each distinct fault type.
+Higher values indicate more frequent repetition of the same underlying faults.
+Our analysis reveals that GPU-related incidents exhibit the highest recurrence rate (8.78), followed by networking (3.15) and system software (2.34).
+This pattern stems from the large-scale deployment of GPU clusters with thousands of interconnected devices, where hardware failures and network issues tend to recur systematically.
+In contrast, conventional workload incidents are typically caused by code or software errors.
 These errors often recur within a short time frame but tend to stop once the software is patched or updated, as noted in~\cite{RCACopilot}.

-{\bf Non-Indicative Symptoms and Unreliable Symptomatic Diagnosis.} The complex relationship between observed symptoms and underlying causes in AI infrastructure also presents unique diagnostic challenges compared to traditional cloud environments.
-In cloud services incidents, the symptoms are also indicative of the underlying root causes.
-For instance, in Microsoft email services, a single server failing to perform DNS resolution typically indicates the UDP hub ports had been run out on this machine~\cite{RCACopilot}.
-AI workload incidents, however, demonstrate more complex interdependent patterns that make diagnosis more challenging.